stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

 Signature collection
 ---------------------

-Each time a transaction occurs, one federation member is assigned the task of co-ordinating the signature collection.
-The member chosen changes for each block, but will be responsible for co-ordinating all the transactions in a given block.
+Each time a transaction occurs, one federation member has the task of co-ordinating the signature collection.
+The member chosen changes for each block, and this member is responsible for co-ordinating all the transactions in the given block.
 If a member is not available, an attempt is made to assign the co-ordination task to the next member and so on.
 Not giving any particular node the responsibility of co-ordinating the signature collection increases the robustness of the solution.

 From now on in this document, the term "boss" is used for the federation member who takes on the co-ordination task for a given block.